hsk81/yeoman-generator-dizmo/generators/app/templates/README.md

 ## Building

+> Before running any build script, please ensure that `npm install` has been executed, and that the dependencies beneath `node_modules` are up to date!

 Building the dizmo requires a sequence of tasks to be run, which are:

 * `npm run clean`: Cleans the previous build (if any) by removing the `build/` folder completely.